roylanceMichael/yaclib/README.md

 If you do see a problem with that, read on.

+***

 ## Okay, how does Yaclib solve that problem?

-Yaclib solves that problem by keeping the model and the communication definition in one place.
-So you make a change there, then run the Yaclib process to update projects that use it as a dependency.
+Yaclib solves that problem by keeping the model and rest communication definition in one place.
+So you make a change to the definition, then run the Yaclib process to update projects that use it as a dependency.

+***

+## How does it work?

 First, Yaclib uses protocol buffers for two roles: model and controller (rest) definitions.
 In order to use Yaclib, you must understand how protocol buffers work (https://developers.google.com/protocol-buffers/).